Toluna-IP/tolunaintegratedpaneldocs/general.md

 ### Removing WaveID from Your Integration Profile

 toluna recommends that the Partner considers the combination of SurveyID+WaveID as the "unique identifier" for a Respondent's interaction with a Survey.
 If you wish to remove WaveID from your profile, please contact your Toluna representative.
 This requires a simple configuration change on the Toluna side.

+---

+## Blocked For Abuse

+An IP Member can be blocked for abuse by the Toluna Administrators due to several reasons.
+Some of the indicators to block a Member are multiple fraudulent attempts, multiple terminations due to internal qualify check failture, encrypted URL mismatch, and more.

+IP APIs will return 400 Bad Requests (except Member ```POST(s)```, which will return 401 Conflict) along with an appropriate message in the response when a request is received for a Member in a blocked status.
+Please review the response message details and take appropriate action.